ds4se/chapters/jeffhuang/GameOfData.md

 # Case Studies
 In one analysis using the same Halo Reach dataset, we sought to find out how frequently the players should play to gain skill the fastest.
 We could determine that players who played 4--8 matches per week on average were the most efficient in gaining skill, moreso than players who played more frequently.
 Additionally, players who took week-long breaks from their play would need a period of time when they returned to recover their pre-break skill level.
 Therefore, consistent but and sustained play was the key to get the most skill out of every match.
 However, from another perspective, players who simply played a sheer greater number of matches, while starting at a lower skill level and gaining skill slowly, still overcame the less frequent players by playing vastly more matches in the same amount of time.

 In Halo Reach, skill is derived from many factors.
 The highest skilled players consistently improved since the beginning of their play, and show relatively few dips in skill as they progress.
-Since dips are often signals of experimentation and transition to a new strategy, this suggests that the best players already had the habits and tools to suceed from the very beginning.
+Since dips are often signals of experimentation and transition to a new strategy, this suggests that the best players already had the habits and tools to succeed from the very beginning.

 In an analysis of replays from the real-time strategy game StarCraft 2, we looked more at the in-game differences between players of different skill cohorts.
 Using cohort analysis here, we found that better players are more adapt at manipulating many units simultaneously, especially during time pressure situations.
 The in-game data also suggests that these habits are gained from a series of seemingly meaningless warm up actions of rotating through units that actually develop muscle memory.